Tax Refund Sales are here!

 There is a big range of prices that adjustable bases are sold for, and the higher the price, the more features the base is likely to have.
 Here is a list of possible features you can get.

-This model available at 1800 Mattress has just about anything you could ask for in an adjustable base as well as a 25 year limited warranty.
+This model available at Amazon has just about anything you could ask for in an adjustable base as well as a 20 year limited warranty.
 It has an adjustable height off of the ground, a zoned massage feature, an “anti-snore” feature in which the bed will adjust slightly to break up whatever position is causing your partner to snore without waking him or her up, a preset “zero gravity” position, and a programmable remote.
-This is one of the best on the market, and it’ll run you about $1600-$2000 for the queen size, depending on current sales.
-(Note: This might not be available in all areas from 1800 Mattress.
-It’s available on Amazon here, but it’s a bit more expensive there at the time of writing this.
-Prices will likely change over time, however.)
+This is one of the best on the market, and it’ll run you about $1500-1700 for the queen size, depending on current sales.

 There are other models for even more, but I don’t feel they add too much to be worth the extra money for most people.